corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 Many Python developers don't have a *single* reason to migrate to Rust; it's rather a combination of factors:

 1. Developers interested in Rust are likely willing to understand systems programming concepts.
-   They outgrew Python's limitations and are looking for more control over performance and memory management.
+   They outgrow Python's limitations and are looking for more control over performance and memory management.

 2. Python developers often long for stronger type guarantees.
    They appreciate Rust's static type system and the "reliability" that comes with it.